terryhuangjr-lgtm/spotless-home/README.md

-  # Vicki's Cleaning Site
+  # Spotless Home Cleaning Site

-  This is a code bundle for Vicki's Cleaning Site.
+  This is a code bundle for Spotless Home Cleaning Site.
 The original project is available at https://www.figma.com/design/D6d8Dj0402jFPFxYszwaH9/Vicki-s-Cleaning-Site.

   ## Running the code